readme-experts/op-coursework/README.md

 >n
 ```
 ## 12. Transaction info by its hash
-Find out information about any btc/dash/doge/ltc transaction by its hash
+Find out information about any btc/dash/doge/ltc transaction by its hash.
 ````
 Select action
 11